awsdocs/amazon-s3-userguide/doc_source/privatelink-interface-endpoints.md

 ```

 **Note**
-You can use either the `aws:ResourceAccount` key or `s3:ResourceAccount` key in your IAM policy to specify the AWS account ID of the resource being accessed\.
+You can use either the `aws:ResourceAccount` or `s3:ResourceAccount` key in your IAM policy to specify the AWS account ID of the resource being accessed\.
+However, be aware that some AWS services rely on access to AWS managed buckets\.
+Therefore, using the `aws:ResourceAccount` or `s3:ResourceAccount` key in your IAM policy might also impact access to these resources\.

 ### Example: Restricting access to a specific VPC endpoint in the S3 bucket policy<a name="privatelink-example-restrict-access-to-vpc-endpoint"></a>